KyleM32767/PMOD-Thingy/README.md

 }
 ```

-[People say using `serialEvent()` it's the "wrong" thing to do](https://forum.arduino.cc/t/serialevent-with-the-esplora-leo-micro/173720), but it's what I've always done because I didn't know better at the time, and it works fine for what I usually do.
+[People say using `serialEvent()` is the "wrong" thing to do](https://forum.arduino.cc/t/serialevent-with-the-esplora-leo-micro/173720), but it's what I've always done because I didn't know better at the time, and it works fine for what I usually do.